-The Unified Render Architecture proposed by ATI in the nextgeneration GPU architecture [Doggett 2005] aims for better load balancing on vertex and fragment shaders by executing them on a single type of shader unit that are managed by a thread arbiter (or the fragment dispatcher).
+The Unified Render Architecture proposed by ATI in the next generation GPU architecture [Doggett 2005] aims for better load balancing on vertex and fragment shaders by considering them as a single shader unit that is managed by a thread arbiter (or the fragment dispatcher).
 The thread arbiter controls the data being passed to the shader units, and finds the best possible way to ensure that all of the shader units are busy.
 If the thread arbiter can be configured, or even programmed in the future, it would be possible to divide fragments into non-overlapping groups that are processed by different shader units.
 Similarly to early-Z culling [Kilgariff and Fernando 2005], the hardware could keep a scoreboard [Thornton 1964] in the form of a coarse image of what fragments are currently in the pipeline.
 For a given incoming fragment packet (fragments are currently packed to perform derivative operations), the scoreboard would be checked for overlaps with a fragment already in the pipeline.
 If an overlap is detected, the packet could be inserted in a buffer, and the next packet coming from the rasterizer could be tested.
 An overflow of this temporary buffer would result in a stall until a pipeline becomes available.

-Figure 2: The pipeline of the GeForce 6/7 showing where our proposed modifications will occur.
-Figure adapted from Kilgariff and Fernando [2005].
+Figure 2: The current GPU pipeline showing where our proposed modifications will occur.
+Figure adapted from [Kilgariff and Fernando 2005].